okorach/sonar-tools/migration/what-is-new.md

 - Support of incremental dump of projects extracts
 - Display of HTTP requests duration in DEBUG logs
 - Fixes in documentation
+- Trimmed background task data to keep only what is need (to reduce memory and output JSON size)

 # Version 0.2